Cyclone1070/spyglass/README.md

 # Spyglass

 Your one-stop search engine for safe and reliable free media on the internet.
 No more confusing megathreads!
+Search for free books, movies, tv shows, games and more!

 Built with React, React Router, TypeScript, Tailwind CSS, Framer Motion and Embla Carousel.
 Utilised React Compiler for optimised performance.